 If not wrapped, the seitan has too much room to expand and can get spongy, and if wrapped in just one sheet, the middle pieces take too long to cook and can become too chewy.
 Steam for 20 minutes if your steamer has a pressure cooker function or 40 minutes if not.
 Steaming a little longer is no problem, but if you don’t steam it long enough, you might end up with chewing gum.

 Take the seitan out, let it cool off for a moment, pull the pieces apart and roast them golden brown in a pan.
-Then put them on skewers and serve with the sauce.
+I usually add a little peanut sauce to glaze them.
+Then put them on skewers and serve with peanut sauce.

-I garnish it with lime, red pepper flakes and cilantro.
+I garnish it them with lime, peanuts and cilantro.

 Have you made this recipe?
 I would love to see your picture on Instagram @flymetotheveganbuffet or #flymetotheveganbuffet.